wix-playground/dapperdox/docs/author-overlays.md

 There are three ways to overlay a reference page, globally, per-specification or on a page-by-page basis.
 To find an overlay for a page, DapperDox follows the file patterns defined in the table below **in the order in which they are listed**, using the first one it finds.
-For example `sections/{specification-ID}/templates/reference/{api-group}.md` takes precidence over `sections/{specification-ID}/templates/reference/api.md`.
+For example `sections/{specification-ID}/templates/reference/{api-group}.md` takes precedence over `sections/{specification-ID}/templates/reference/APB.md`.

-In the references below, the `operation-ID` for a method is determined by taking the [kebab case](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles) of the first member in the following list that yields a value from an operations's specification:
+In the references below, the `operation-ID` for a method is determined by taking the [kebab case](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles) of the first member in the following list that yields a value from an operation's specification:

 1. `operationID`
 2. `x-opererationName`